-Focusing on L-CV, consistent correlation patterns for 1h are highly heterogeneous, suggesting that regional GEV_2 models could be ineffective (panels k-o of Figure 3).
+Focusing on L-CV, consistent correlation patterns for 1h are highly heterogeneous, suggesting that regional $GEV_2$ models could be ineffective (panels k-o of Figure 3).
 More extended, yet still restrained, patterns can be observed for 24h, in particular in the western portion of the Gulf of Genoa and in the central region of the study area (see panels p-t in Figure 3).
 It is difficult to establish which index is the most influent, but PDO and MOI show high similarities and promising homogeneous patterns, in agreement with Table 2.

-The results obtained for WeMOI are presented below.
-Figure 2 reports in detail in Figure 4, which reports statistically significant Spearman correlation coefficients with WeMOI at different resolutions for spatial aggregation for the mean (panels (a) -(h)) at different spatial resolutions for μ (panels a-h) and L-CV (panels (i)-(p))i-p), respectively.
-Several stations present statistically significant correlation values with this index WeMOI, with signs and amplitude changing depending on the site considered (panels (a) and (e) for mean, (i) and (m) a and e for μ , i and m for L-CV, Figure 4).
-Aggregating stations into tiles reduces spatial heterogeneity, and and decreases the extension of significantly correlated areas, which allows to describe the geographical pattern of the correlation field (see other panels).
-Both for the mean and L-CVBoth for 1h and 24h duration, the correlation fields of extreme rainfall with 1h duration present complex μ present consistent spatial patterns, with small extended areas characterized by homogeneous values. (panels a-h).
+The results obtained for WeMOI are presented in detail in Figure 4, which reports statistically significant Spearman correlation coefficients at different spatial resolutions for $\mu$ (panels a-h) and L-CV (panels i-p), respectively.
+Several stations present statistically significant correlation values with WeMOI, with signs and amplitude changing depending on the site considered

+(panels a and e for $\mu$ , i and m for L-CV, Figure 4).
+Aggregating stations into tiles reduces spatial heterogeneity and decreases the extension of significantly correlated areas, which allows to describe the geographical pattern of the correlation field (see other panels).
+Both for 1h and 24h duration, the correlation fields of extreme rainfall with $\mu$ present consistent spatial patterns, with extended areas characterized by homogeneous values (panels a-h).
 On the contrary, the correlation field of L-CV is more sensitive to the change of tiles' resolution and presents smaller isolated hotspots (panels i-p).
 Similar results are observed also for the other teleconnections, but they are not reported for the sake of brevity.